 Claire G. Coleman

 Claire G. Coleman is a writer from Western Australia.
 She identifies with the South Coast Noongar people.
 Her family are associated with the area around Ravensthorpe and Hopetoun.
 Claire grew up in a Forestry settlement in the middle of a tree plantation, where her dad worked, not far out of Perth.
 She wrote her black&write! fellowship-winning book Terra Nullius while travelling around Australia in a caravan.
 The Old Lie is her second novel.

 Nardi Simpson is a Yuwaalaraay writer, musician, composer and educator from North West NSW freshwater plains.
 A founding member of Indigenous folk duo Stiff Gins, Nardi has been performing nationally and internationally for 20 years.
 Her debut novel, Song of the Crocodile was a 2018 winner of a black&write! writing fellowship.

 Book: Song of the Crocodile

 Carl Merrison is a Jaru and Kija man from Halls Creek.
-Carl works with young Indigenous boys through the Clontarf Academy focusing in improving engagement with education and providing a positive role model.
+Carl is an educator, mentor and football coach with a passion for empowering First Nations youth.
 Carl was nominated for Australian of the Year in 2016.